isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Building an Effective Digital Personal Brand.md

 * Start your own YouTube channel and first live video

 <h4>Who Should Attend</h4>
-<p>Marketing Professionals, Business Owners, Entrepreneurs, and individuals who create marketing copy.</p>
+<p>This workshop is suitable for all working professionals, undergraduates, and individuals who are interested to boost their personal brand online.</p>

 <h4>Requirements</h4>
 <ul>